Clinical Psychological Science Submission FAQs

 Video files can be submitted in QuickTime (*.mov), MPEG Movie (*.mpg), and Microsoft AVI Video (*.avi); acceptable audio files include Windows Media Player (*.wma) and MP3 (*.mp3).
 Signed release from all participants in audio and video clips is required; please use the Audio/Visual Likeness Release Form for this purpose.

-Send an email to email@example.com.
+Send an email to firstname.lastname@example.org.
 We will answer as promptly as possible.
-For more information about practices at Clinical Psychological Science, we encourage potential submitters to read Alan Kazdin’s editorial and interview in the March 2012 issue of the Observer.
+For more information about practices at Clinical Psychological Science, we encourage potential submitters to read Alan Kazdin’s editorial and interview in the March 2012 issue of the Observer, as well as his editorial for the January 2014 issue of the journal.